How is melanoma of the eye diagnosed?

 Optical coherence tomography (OCT) is a similar type of test that uses light waves instead of sound waves to create very detailed images of the back of the eye.

-If you have already been diagnosed with eye melanoma, an ultrasound of the abdomen may be done to look for tumors in the liver, which is a common site of spread of this cancer.
+If you have already been diagnosed with eye melanoma, an ultrasound may be done of your abdomen to look for tumors in the liver, which is a common site of spread of this cancer.

 Fluorescein angiography: For this test, an orange fluorescent dye (fluorescein) is injected into the bloodstream through a vein in the arm.
-Pictures of the back of the eye are then taken using a special light that causes the dye to fluoresce (glow).
+Pictures of the back of the eye are then taken using a special light that makes the dye fluoresce (glow).
 This lets the doctor see the blood vessels inside the eye.
-Although melanomas do not have a special appearance with this test, some other eye problems do.
+Although melanomas don’t have a special appearance with this test, some other eye problems do.
 Doctors can use this method to tell if something is not a melanoma.

-When a special green dye is used to look at the blood vessels, this test is known as indocyanine green (ICG) angiography.
+This test can also be done using a special green dye to look at the blood vessels.
+This is known as indocyanine green (ICG) angiography.

-Magnetic resonance imaging (MRI) scan: MRI scans are often used to determine the extent of a tumor’s growth and spread.
-They are particularly useful in looking at eye tumors.
+Magnetic resonance imaging (MRI) scan: MRI scans are often used to determine the tumor’s growth and spread.
+They are particularly useful for looking at eye tumors.
 They are also helpful in finding cancer that has spread to the brain or spinal cord, as well as any spread of melanoma outside the eye orbit.

-For more information on imaging tests, see our document Imaging (Radiology) Tests.
+For more information on imaging tests, see Imaging (Radiology) Tests.

 For most types of cancer, the diagnosis is made by removing a small piece of the tumor and looking at it under a microscope for cancer cells.
 This is known as a biopsy.

-A biopsy can be done either with sedation and local anesthesia (numbing medicine) or while a person is under general anesthesia (in a deep sleep).
+If a biopsy is needed, it can be done either with sedation and local anesthesia (numbing medicine) or while a person is under general anesthesia (in a deep sleep).
 A thin, hollow needle is passed into the eye, and cells from the tumor are sucked up into a small syringe.
 The sample is sent to a lab, where a doctor called a pathologist looks at the cells under a microscope.